anishst/Learn/CloudComputing/AWS/aws_notes.md

 - billing
   - Amazon EC2 instances running Linux are billed in one second increments, with a minimum of 60 seconds.
   - Reserved and Spot Amazon EC2 Linux instances are charged per second with a minimum charge of 1 minute.
+  - Use the AWS Simple Monthly Calculator to accurately model multitiered application stack pricing.
+  - Use the AWS Total Cost of Ownership Calculator to compare on-premises with AWS deployment costs.

  - EC2 Launch modes:
     - on-demand - pay as you go